 The wine that took you less than ten seconds to order should arrive at your doorstep within a few days…like magic!
 It’s free to subscribe and ultimately a great way to ensure a constant stream of customers.

 The San Francisco Museum of Modern Art is one of the largest museums of modern and contemporary art in the United States.
-With the average museum goer spending only 7 seconds in front of a piece, SFMOMA needed a way to share their gallery in a way that could be truly savored by visitors.
-Not to mention give a sneak peak to those who haven’t visited the gallery yet!
+With the average museum-goer spending only 7 seconds in front of a piece, SFMOMA needed a way to share their gallery in a way that could be truly savored by visitors.
+Not to mention give a sneak peek to those who haven’t visited the gallery yet!

 Their solution—Send ME SFMOMA.
-An interactive SMS service that sends the artwork to you!
+A creative SMS marketing campaign that sends the artwork to you!

 Simply text the keyword “send me” to 572-51 along with a color, emoji, or random prompt.
 SFMOMA will generate a related artwork image and caption for you to enjoy!